-Arbury Primary School fully recognises the responsibility it has under section 157/175 of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children.
+Arbury Primary School fully recognises the responsibility it has under section 175 of the Education Act 2002, to have arrangements in place to safeguard and promote the welfare of children.

-This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2020).
-All staff must be made aware of their duties and responsibilities under part one of this document, which are set out below.
+This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2021).
+All staff must be made aware of their duties and responsibilities under Part One of this document, which are set out below.

-Staff should read the above document together with 'Annex A' of 'Keeping Children Safe in Education' (September 2020) and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015).
+Staff should read the above document together with 'Annex B' of 'Keeping Children Safe in Education', 2021 and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015) if they are working directly with children.
+For those staff who do not work directly with children or where English is a second language, Annex A can be issued instead but this is a matter for the school/college to decide.